 He has been a member of the AIM Advisory Group, chairman of the London Stock Exchange Regional Advisory Group for the South West and chairman of South West Angel and Investor Network Limited (SWAIN) from 2008 until 2016.
 He is currently Non-Executive Chairman of Baron Oil plc and a non-executive director of Drumz plc.
-John is Chairman of the Nominations Committee and a member of both the Audit and Remuneration Committees.
+John is Chairman of the Nominations Committee the Remuneration Committee and a member of the Audit Committee.